yuemcn/employee-reimbursement-system/README.md

 ![](./images/login.png)

-On the registration page, enter your information into the designated fields.
+On the registration page, enter the user's information into the designated fields.
 All fields in this form are required.
-Note: This form will only register an employee; managers must be created manually in the database (see the "Creating a Manager" section below).
+Note: This form will only register an employee; managers must be created manually in the database (see the "Creating a Manager" section).

 ![](./images/register.png)